epikswagmaster/epikswagmaster/README.md

   <sub>// c+h is fine!

-  <sub>// do not copy skins please unless they're very simple
+  <sub>// do not copy skins please, inspo is fine, my limits are on ptskins.carrd.co

   <sub>// i dont want to make friends with people under 16 or over 20. small talk is fine